nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 If the block is exactly the right size, then it is returned to the caller.
 If it is larger, then it is split, so that a block of the correct size is returned to the caller and a smaller free block is left on the free list.
 If no block on the free list is large enough, then `malloc` calls `sbrk` to allocate more memory.
-To reduce the number of calls to `sbrk`, rather than allocating exactly the number of bytes required, `malloc` increases the program break in larger units (some multiple of the virtual memory page size), putting the excess memory onto the free list.
+To reduce the number of calls to `sbrk`, rather than allocating exactly the amount of memory required, `malloc` increases the program break in larger units, putting the excess memory onto the free list.

 The figure below depicts how `malloc` manages memory blocks in heap, which is a one-dimensional array of memory address.
 Each memory block, apart from the actual space used for storing value of variables, it also stores its metadata such as the length of the block, pointer to previous block and next block in the free list.